 The Woodcock Fund provides support to published writers who face financial need while completing a book project.
-Since 1989, the Fund has distributed more than $900,000 to almost 200 writers.
-In 2012-2013, the Fund supported 8 writers and distributed $49, 500.
+Since 1989, the Fund has distributed more than one million dollars and supported more than 200 writers.
 More

 Located in Dawson City, Yukon, Berton House annually hosts four writers-in-residence, each for a three month period.
 A $6,000 honorarium is provided to each writer to allow them to focus on their writing in a remote setting.
 More

 Developing writers receive financial assistance to enroll in the Humber School for Writers Correspondence program.
 More than 30 developing writers have received $1,000 scholarships through this program.
 More